kyverno/policy-reporter/manifest/README.md

 ## Policy Reporter

-The `policy-reporter` folder is the basic installation for Policy Reporter without the UI.
+The `policy-reporter` folder is the basic installation for Policy Reporter without the UI or other components.
 Includes a basic Configuration Secret `policy-reporter-targets`, empty by default and the `http://policy-reporter:8080/metrics` Endpoint.

 ### Installation